What is the value of Estate Planning Advice?

 In addition, there are tax implications to be considered keeping your future in mind.
 Differences in tax implications in relation to Superannuation, Pensions and Ordinary Monies can not only affect your current income and capital growth but also what happens to your investments when you pass.
 A Will also offers more options in the transfer of your investment strategy to your beneficiaries.
 For example, the investments may be able to remain invested as they are with your beneficiaries receiving any advantages.

 These are all matters of extreme value to your current investment strategies and future options for family and beneficiaries.
 It wise to seek advice on these matters from an experienced financial planner and your solicitor.
+For Maher Digby estate planning Sunshine Coast services, please give us a call.

 This document was prepared without taking into account any person’s particular objectives, financial situation or needs.
 It is not guaranteed as accurate or complete and should not be relied upon as such.
 Maher Digby Securities Pty Ltd does not accept any responsibility for the opinions, comments, forward looking statements, and analysis contained in this document, all of which are intended to be of a general nature.
 Investors should, before acting on this information, consider the appropriateness of this information having regard to their personal objectives, financial situation or needs.
 We recommend consulting a financial advisor